Berberism: Creation of the High Commission for Amazighity (HCA) in 1995

 The creation of the HCA is regarded as the first step by the government to recognize the language of the Berber population, Tamazight.
 The commission would be attached to the office of the President and the commissioner would be appointed by the President to oversee the initiatives undertaken to advance and institutionalize the Berber language.
 The HCA was officially created by a decree on 8 May 1995, meaning it was in a fragile state due to its revocability.
 The government refused to acknowledge Tamazight as a national language alongside Arabic, while this decree was meant "to rehabilitate one of the components of the national culture and identity of all Algerians.
 It [was] in no way a recognition of linguistic or cultural rights of a particular area or minority".

 Constitutional reform of 1996

 Changes in the constitution reflected this recognition and advancement of Berber language.
 The 1989 constitution made no mention of Berberism and declared in its second and third articles that "Islam is the religion of the state" and "Arabic is the national and official language".
-Whereas these two amendments were carried forward to the 1996 constitution, there was also the addition of a preamble which stated that "the fundamental components of its [Algeria's] identity are Islam, "Arabness", and Amazighness.
+Whereas these two amendments were carried forward to the 1996 constitution, there was also the addition of a preamble which stated that "the fundamental components of its [Algeria's] identity are Islam, "Arabness", and Berberness.
 Later in the preamble, was the mention that "Algeria is the land of Islam, an integral part of the Greater Maghreb, an Arab, Mediterranean and African country," subsequently contradicting the weight of the former advancement.
 Nonetheless, it was among the first steps towards recognition taken by the government.